buildspace/buildspace-projects/Flow_NFTs/en/Section_0/Lesson_2_Whats_Flow.md

 These rules are enforced both at compile-time *and* at runtime.
 So if you write bad Cadence code that doesn't check if you're allowed to transfer an NFT, the transfer **will not happen!** The blockchain will  essentially say "Hey you're trying to do something you're not allowed to, get outta here" and cancel your transaction.

-The unique thing about resources is that because of Cadences strong static type system, they can only exist in one location at a time and cannot be copied or lost because of a coding mistake.
+The unique thing about resources is that because of Cadence's strong static type system, they can only exist in one location at a time and cannot be copied or lost because of a coding mistake.
 Instead of a ledger-style approach to record ownership, resources directly tie an asset’s ownership to the account that owns it by saving the resources in the account’s storage.

 Even cooler, since resources are just data types, they can own another resource.
 So if you're making an on-chain version of Pokemon, your Pikachu can **own** items like an evolution stone or powerups!